 You also need an Employer Identification Number to apply for 501(c)(3) status.
 An EIN is your organization’s ID number with the IRS.
 To receive an EIN, you can complete Form SS-4 online or submit it by mail.

 Most states require nonprofit corporations to file an annual report with the state.
 You would submit the report, which includes information such as your organization’s address and registered agent, to the state agency that maintains corporate records of nonprofit corporations, which varies state by state.
 A filing fee may accompany your annual report.

 3. Build your board of directors.

 The board’s responsibilities typically fall into three categories: strategic direction, financial health of the organization and hiring and/or supervising the CEO or executive director.
 Boards are usually divided into committees that manage individual aspects of the organization.
-The entire board may meet eight to 10 times a year, while committees tend to meet more frequently.

 4. Meet state fundraising requirements.